danielsGitStuff/mel/README.md

 ## Dev stuff
 ### Modules
 - `app`: Android implementation of `auth`, `filesync`, `contacts` and `filedump`
-- `auth`: handles pairing, key management, connections, sending/receiving data, service management
+- `auth`: handles pairing, key management, connections, sending/receiving data, service management, Bash/Shell commands
 - `authfx`: wraps `auth` into a GUI on PCs so you can click on things
 - `blog`: runs a web server with your blog.
 - `contacts`: stores contacts